Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

-First, as shown in \cref{fig:drop1d_eps_0.8}, when $\varepsilon = 0.8$, NeuralMD effectively drops time oscillation in the slices at different positions, significantly reducing the oscillation amplitude in low-oscillation regions.
+For $\varepsilon=0.8$, Figure~\ref{fig:drop1d_eps_0.8} shows carrier separation at $x=-2,0,2$.
+Blue curves are original oscillatory solutions.
+Orange dashed curves are smoothed envelope predictions after carrier separation.
 At this stage, the impact of time oscillation is minimal, and the process is primarily dominated by the remainder amplitude compensation.
-A notable observation is that while time oscillation remain at each position, the oscillatory behavior is modulated into a smooth curve. \cref{fig:recont1d_eps_0.8} presents the time oscillation reconstruction using the WKB method with remainder terms, showing good reconstruction results at each position slice with a $L^2$ relative error (rRMSE) of $0.064$.
+A notable observation is that while time oscillation remains at each position, the oscillatory behavior is modulated into a smooth curve.
+Figure~\ref{fig:recont1d_eps_0.8} shows WKB reconstruction with remainder terms.
+The reconstructed solutions closely match the reference slices.
+The $L^2$ relative error (rRMSE) is $0.064$.

-Next, when $\varepsilon = 0.5$, \cref{fig:drop1d_eps_0.5} shows the time evolution at different positions, where NeuralMD successfully drops time oscillation, and the oscillatory solutions in the transition region are modulated into smooth, non-oscillatory forms. \cref{fig:recont1d_eps_0.5} shows that after time oscillation reconstruction, NeuralMD's reconstructed solution closely matches the true solution, effectively alleviating both spectral bias and propagation failure modes, with an $L^2$ relative error of $0.099$.
+For $\varepsilon=0.5$, Figure~\ref{fig:drop1d_eps_0.5} shows time evolution at $x=-2,0,2$.
+The oscillatory solutions are represented through smoother modulated envelopes.
+Figure~\ref{fig:recont1d_eps_0.5} shows accurate WKB reconstruction across all positions.
+The method achieves an $L^2$ relative error of $0.099$.

-Finally, when $\varepsilon = 0.1$, the true solution exhibits high-frequency time oscillation at various positions, as shown in \cref{fig:drop1d_eps_0.1}.
-NeuralMD efficiently drops the high-frequency time oscillation.
-In the no-oscillation predicted solution, NeuralMD successfully reconstructs the time oscillation (see \cref{fig:recont1d_eps_0.1}), reducing the $L^2$ relative error to $0.069$ and mitigating the spectral bias caused by high-frequency time oscillation.
+For $\varepsilon=0.1$, Figure~\ref{fig:drop1d_eps_0.1} shows high-frequency temporal oscillation.
+NeuralMD factors the high-frequency carrier through multiscale decomposition.
+This transforms oscillatory signals into smoother neural representations.
+NeuralMD reconstructs temporal oscillation through the WKB formula; see Figure~\ref{fig:recont1d_eps_0.1}.
+The WKB reconstruction with remainder terms achieves rRMSE $0.069$ in this test.

+Furthermore, we evaluate carrier separation under initial data with varying regularities, as illustrated in Figure~\ref{fig:H_initial_data}.
+For $H^1$ to $H^4$ initial data, NeuralMD maintains stable reconstruction errors.
+These data represent solutions with different Sobolev regularity.
+These results suggest robustness across the tested levels of solution regularity.